 Source: Department of Conservation

-The opening of the fishing season is an annual cause for celebration among anglers and 2020 is no exception, says Fish & Game officer Matt Osborne.
+The opening of the fishing season is an annual cause for celebration among anglers and 2021 is no exception, says Fish & Game officer Matt Osborne.

 “Opening is a great time for families to come together, enjoy the lakes and catch a trout or two in the process.
 It’s good for the soul,” he says.

-Fish & Game staff will be monitoring the fishing and conducting licence checks, while rangers and biosecurity staff from Te Arawa Lakes Trust, Bay of Plenty Regional Council and the Department of Conservation (DOC) will be ensuring biosecurity measures are adhered to and reminding visitors to abide by the “Leave no Trace” principles of not cutting down trees, toileting appropriately and removing your rubbish.
+Fish & Game staff will be monitoring the fishing and conducting licence checks, while biosecurity staff from Te Arawa Lakes Trust, Bay of Plenty Regional Council and DOC will be ensuring biosecurity measures are adhered to and reminding visitors to care for Aotearoa by not cutting down trees, toileting appropriately and removing your rubbish.

 Biosecurity staff from Te Arawa Lakes Trust will be monitoring vessels at boat ramps.
-Anglers are asked to ensure they have checked their fishing apparatus for pest weed fragments and fish eggs, clean the gear to kill any microscopic spores and eggs and then leave the equipment to dry before transferring to a new waterway, says Bay of Plenty Biosecurity officer Te Wakaunua Te Kurapa.
+Anglers are asked to ensure they have checked their fishing tackle for pest weed fragments and fish eggs, clean the gear to kill any microscopic spores and eggs and then leave it to dry before transferring to a new waterway, says Bay of Plenty Biosecurity officer Te Wakaunua Te Kurapa.

-“Catfish and multiple weed species are already present in particular Rotorua lakes and have a detrimental effect on both native fish and trout.
-It’s vital that we don’t exacerbate the situation by introducing new pests to the region like didymo or Koi Carp or cause the further spread of pests already here.”
+“Catfish and multiple weed species are already present in particular Rotorua lakes.
+These pest species have a detrimental effect on both native fish and trout.
+It’s vital that we don’t make the situation worse by introducing new pests to the region like didymo or koi carp or cause the further spread of pests already here.”

 Anyone found guilty of breaching the Biosecurity Act 1993 could be convicted and fined up to $5000.